 Water Heater Installation & Repair

-We install and service the following types of water heaters in Punta Gorda, Englewood, North Port, Port Charlotte, Venice and Sarasota:
+We install and service the following types of water heaters in Punta Gorda, Englewood, North Port, Port Charlotte, Venice, Osprey and Nokomis:

 Every day thousands of us wake up to a nice warm shower or bath and never think about our water heaters.
 But, did you know that your water heater accounts for between 14-18% of your total household energy usage1?
 This translates to an estimated $555 per year in energy costs 2.
 If your water heater is over 7 years old, you could save money just by upgrading to a new, more energy efficient model.

 Actually, you can cut your water heating bill by up to $491 a year by replacing your standard electric water heater with a hybrid electric heat pump water heater.
 This is only one of the benefits.
 Click here to learn more about the Rheem ProTerra™ Hybrid Electric water heater.